dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Stack pane
 ----------

-The *stack* pane shows the thread’s control stack at the moment it was paused, with certain call frames filtered out.
+The *stack* pane shows the thread's control stack at the moment it was paused, with certain call frames filtered out.
 It depicts the stack in a tree view.
 We call this a *stack backtrace* or *backtrace*.